Usearus/foli-2023/README.md

 -   Make 14px font default on React-Quill component
 -   Add full job sample to onboarding with as many docs that make sense.

+---NEED HELP WITH---
+-   Create function that knows if user is on mobile or not.
+-   What is the best way to set a timer for token renewal in React?

 ## Post-MVP Features

 -   Add Google Analytics